angelanavarrog/Michelin-Star-Restaurants-debunking-myths/README.md

 ## Objective

-Demonstrate that the location of most
+Demonstrate a serie of Hypotheses thar relate Michelin restaurant with economic and demographic variables.

 ## Procedure